ReadAlongs/Studio/README.md

     cd Studio/test
     python run.py dev

+And you can download our [open samples on GitHub](https://github.com/ReadAlongs/OpenSamples) to run your first alignments.

 ## Usage

 ReadAlong-Studio can be used either through the command line, a distributed web application or Docker.